enqueuer-land/enqueuer/docs/README.md

 ##### command line

-Tell enqueuer to use your plugin through command line this way `$ nqr -l <plugin-folder> -l <another-plugin-folder>`.
+Tell enqueuer to use your plugin through command line this way "'$ nqr -l <plugin-folder> -l <another-plugin-folder>'".
 Where plugin-folder and another-plugin-folder are the directories where the plugins are installed in.

 ##### configuration file